Get answers for your health queries from top Doctors for FREE!

 Why do we see a huge influx of foreign nationals coming in for chemotherapy in India?

 The above comparison justifies why people prefer chemotherapy in India.
-There is a huge difference in the chemotherapy treatment cost in India as compared to the rest of the world.
+There is a huge difference in the cost of chemotherapy in India compared to the rest of the world.

 1. Currency: One big reason for the huge difference in chemotherapy costs in India is the currency.
-The currency in India is weak against the US dollar, pounds, etc., thus making it very affordable in terms of your treatment, stay, consultation, and everything that you will require.
+The currency in India is weak against the US dollar, pound, etc., thus making it very affordable in terms of your treatment, stay, consultation, and everything you will require.

 2. Cost of living: The cost of living in India is 65% lower than in other developed countries.
 So, the facilities provided in India are comparatively less priced as compared to other developed countries.

-3. Competition: There are large numbers of hospitals offering chemotherapy.
-To gain an advantage, many hospitals offer competitive chemotherapy costs in India.
-Therefore, the treatment cost is low as compared to other cancer hospitals in World.
+3. Competition: Many hospitals offer chemotherapy in India.
+To gain an advantage, many hospitals offer competitive chemotherapy costs.
+Therefore, the treatment cost is low compared to other cancer hospitals worldwide.

-4. Doctor fees: Even though the oncologist in India are highly skilled, they charge less as compared to doctors in other developed countries.
+4. Doctor fees: Although the oncologists in India are highly skilled, they charge less than doctors in other developed countries.

 What are the side effects of chemotherapy?